usmanw005/CareerFoundryCalendar/README.md

 # Career Foundry Calendar

 ## Features
-Have tried implementing all of the requierd features
+Have tried implementing all of the required features

 ## Installation